4 Ease Troubleshooting: Quickly Find and Recover from a Fault

 Let's review what we have learned in this chapter:

-• How to accurately identify the cause and location of the problems on the monitoring details page after receiving an alarm notification.
+• How to accurately find the cause and location of the problems on the monitoring details page after receiving an alarm notification.

-• How to quickly recover the screen during the repair process by using the system configuration file backed up during construction.
+• How to quickly recover the screen during the repair process by downloading the system configuration file backed up during construction.

 Knowing these skills can greatly improve the efficiency in dealing with on-site problems.